ashckt1080/5-STAGE-PIPELINED-RISCV/README.md

 A 32-bit **RV32IM** processor implemented in Verilog with a classic **5-stage in-order pipeline**.

-This project was built primarily to **learn** RISC-V processor architecture by implementing the datapath, control logic, hazards, forwarding, multi-cycle execution, and FPGA integration stage by stage.
+This project was built primarily to **learn** RISC-V processor architecture by implementing the datapath, control logic, hazards, forwarding, multi-cycle execution, dynamic branch prediction and FPGA integration stage by stage.

 The processor has been simulated with directed and **application-level test programs** and successfully synthesized for a **Xilinx Artix-7** FPGA at **100 MHz**.